Henry Duey

 Henry Ludwig Duey (May 1, 1908 – February 13, 1993) was an American weightlifter and Olympic medalist.
 Duey was born in Chicago, Illinois.
 He won the bronze medal at the 1932 Summer Olympics in Los Angeles.

 Career

-In 1932 Olympics, Duey won the bronze medal in the light-heavyweight division with ease however, he was not close to beating the first and second place competitors.
-This was Duey's only medal that he had won in international competition.
+At the 1932 Olympics, Duey won the bronze medal in the light-heavyweight division with ease however, he was not close to beating the first and second place competitors.
+This was Duey's only medal that he had won in an international competition.

 Death

 Duey died on February 13, 1993, at the age of 84 in Chipley, Florida.